SpongePowered/SpongeDocs/source/about/staff.rst

 Ore Developers
 ~~~~~~~~~~~~~~

-The **Ore Developers** work on producing, enhancing and fixing the Ore plugin distribution platform.
+The **Ore Developers** work on producing, enhancing, and fixing the Ore plugin distribution platform.

 +-----------------------------------+------------------------------------+
 | Name                              | Role                               |